Exceptional Andreev spectrum and supercurrent in p-wave non-Hermitian Josephson junctions: Introduction

 The rest of the article is organized as follows.
 In Sec.
 II, we present the Bogoliubov-de Gennes Hamiltonian of the $p$-wave NHJJ.
 In Sec.
-III, we derive the exceptional Andreev spectrum by solving the effective non-Hermitian Bogoliubov-de Gennes equation.
+III, we demonstrate the properties of EPs in Andreev spectra and their topological protection.
 In Sec.
 IV, we calculate the Andreev and normal scattering amplitudes across the NHJJ.
 In Sec.
 V, we obtain the supercurrent from the inelastic Andreev reflection amplitudes.
 In Sec.
 VI, we generalize our discussion to the mixed $s$-$p$ wave NHJJ.
 Finally, we conclude in Sec.
 VII.